With new challenges abounding, private foundations should proactively focus on their year-end tax strategies to prepare for 2022.

 Bipartisan Budget Act

-The Bipartisan Budget Act of 2018, also known as the Newman’s Own exception, was signed into law on February 9, 2018.
-Included in the act is an exception to the excess-business-holdings rule that states the tax on excess business holdings of a private foundation doesn’t apply to independently operated, philanthropic business holdings after December 31, 2017.
+The Bipartisan Budget Act of 2018 became law on February 9, 2018.
+The act includes an exception, known as the Newman’s Own exception, to the excess-business-holdings rule that the tax on excess business holdings of a private foundation doesn’t apply to independently operated, philanthropic business holdings after December 31, 2017.

-- Ownership of 100% of the voting stock is held by the foundation at all times throughout the year and was acquired by means other than purchasing.
+- The foundation owns 100% of the voting stock at all times throughout the year, and the foundation acquired it by means other than purchasing

 Learn more about this exception and potential benefits in our webcast.